How to become a Real Estate Broker in California

 As in other states, the vast majority of real estate brokers in California do not make a fixed salary.
 Instead, they earn a commission on each real estate transaction that they close, as well as a portion of their agents’ commission.

-With mean annual earnings of $80,820, California real estate brokers are among the highest paid in the country, coming in above the national average.
+With mean annual earnings of $80,820, California real estate brokers are among the highest paid in the country, coming in above the national average broker salaries.
 Depending on your market, you could make significantly more—take San Diego, for instance, where the mean annual broker salary is over $102,380.

 Plus, California ranks number one in the country in total employment for real estate brokers, with 5,570 currently active.
 At the same time, California employs just 0.33 brokers per thousand jobs (compare that to North Carolina, which employs 1.11 brokers per thousand jobs).
 That means demand and opportunity for brokers in California is especially high.